 If we were to fob off such an idea of freedom as real we would be doing no more than cradling today's suffering by medicating social wounds in exactly the same way as the priest heals those of the poor who listen to his sermon, deceiving themselves that the kingdom of God will save them from their pain.
 Anarchists cannot think this way.
 Freedom is a destructive concept that involves the absolute elimination of all limits.
-Now freedom is an idea we must hold in our hearts, but at the same time we need to understand that if we desire it we must be ready to face all the risks that destruction involves, all the risks of destroying the constituted order we are of suffering.
-They will fear they have done wrong by not having done anything till now, and from that moment on their lives will change completely.
+Now freedom is an idea we must hold in our hearts, but at the same time we need to understand that if we desire it we must be ready to face all the risks that destruction involves, all the risks of destroying the constituted order we are living under.
+Freedom is not a concept to cradle ourselves in, in the hope that improvements will develop independently of our real capacity to intervene.